 Under this convention, you treat all property placed in service or disposed of during a tax year as placed in service or disposed of at the midpoint of the year.
-This means that a one-half year of depreciation is allowed for the year the property is placed in service or disposed of.
+This means that for a 12-month tax year, a one-half year of depreciation is allowed for the year the property is placed in service or disposed of.